replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 1           2023-06-08T00:19:43Z    0001-01-01T00:00:00Z    Stable
 ```

-To make an existing release availble on another channel, use
+To make an existing release available on another channel, use
 `replicated release promote`.
 In your actual release process,
 there may be a lot of activity between releasing to `Unstable`,
 promoting to `Beta`, and ultimately releasing on `Stable`.